- Friday, 6th July 2018

 Venue Website: http://www.hellensmanor.com/Address:

-Hellens Manor, also known as Hellens House is located in the village of Much Marcle.
+Hellens Manor, also known as Hellens House, is located in the village of Much Marcle.
 From the A449 turn left at the crossroads by The Walwyn Arms pub and the turn for Hellens is about 500 yards on the left, a short distance past The Memorial Hall.
-(Sat Nav users beware: the HR8 2LY postcode covers most of Much Marcle – look out for the Hellens signs.)
+(Sat Nav users beware: the HR8 2LY postcode covers most of Much Marcle and will normally take you to near the red marker on the map – look out for the Hellens signs.)